|La Puyadette||Self Catering||Flexible||2||4||2|

 For insurance purposes, only the people named at the time of booking (maximum number of 4, plus 1 baby) may stay at the property.
 No animals may be brought to the property other than dogs previously agreed with the owner.

 A highchair and babycot are available upon prior request.

 Hi, I'm Lindsey, a writer and consultant lawyer, originally from the UK and living in south-west France since 2016.
-I'm currently writing a storytelling course for novice writers, with a view to holding workshops here at home in Salies.
+I will be holding creative storytelling workshops for novice writers from 2020, here at home in Salies.
 This is such a wonderful place to be - I love it!